 Some of the key communication outputs are featured in this Gantt chart.
-The list includes only the activities for which the timeline has been already defined.
+The list includes only the activities for which the timeline has been already defined as of April 2020.
 The time of delivery is marked in dark blue; the time of preparation, use, or updates - in light blue.